Content Analytics overview

 Content Analytics does provide value at an increasing level:

-1. Content usage: With Content Analytics you get insights on which assets are receiving impressions and where assets are receiving impressions.
-These insights help you to see whether assets are underused or overused on your web properties.
+- Content usage: With Content Analytics you get insights on which assets are receiving impressions and where assets are receiving impressions.
+These insights help you to see whether assets are underused or overused on your web and mobile properties.

-3. Content journeys: Furthermore, when combined with all other data available in Experience Platform, you can gain additional insights on your content journeys.
-For example, whether specific content leads to conversions, on top of engagement.
+- Content journeys: Furthermore, when combined with all other data available in Experience Platform, you can gain additional insights on your content journeys; for example, whether specific content leads to conversions, in addition to engagement.
+For example, whether specific content leads to conversions, in addition to engagement.
 And with that knowledge you can determine the ROI on types of content.

 Terminology